Accessing Your Score Reports

 Access for Principals and AP Coordinators with AP Course Audit Accounts

-In June 2019, the College Board will email 2019 access codes to AP Coordinators and principals designated on the schools’ 2018-19 Participation Forms and to 2018-19 AP Course Audit Administrators.
+In June 2020, the College Board will email 2020 access codes to AP coordinators and principals designated on their school’s 2019-20 Participation Forms and to 2019-20 AP Course Audit administrators.

 Access for School and District Administrators and Others Without AP Course Audit Accounts

 School and district administrators who do not have a 2019-20 AP Course Audit account will need an access code to view 2020 scores online if:

-- Their College Board Education Professional account email address does not match the email address listed on their schools’ 2018-19 AP Participation Form (for school administrators) or the districts’ 2019 AP Online Scores Contact Information Update Form (for district administrators).
+- Their College Board Education Professional account email address does not match the districts’ 2020 AP Online Scores Contact Information Update Form (for district administrators).

 Each spring, the College Board mails the AP Online Scores Contact Information Update Form to districts that accessed the previous year's online reports, requesting that they verify the information currently on file.
 If district administrators do not receive their AP Online Scores Contact Information Update Form by April 1 or are new to AP scores online, they should contact ETS Code Control by phone at 609-771-7091 or by email at email@example.com.

 Sharing an Access Code

 Authorized school and district administrators may share the code to provide access to AP Score Reports for Educators with up to five staff members.
 Administrators are advised to keep access codes in a secure place and distribute only to staff with the appropriate permissions to view student-level data.

 Granting Access to Department Chairs